perry699/Site-suitability-analysis/README.md

 ## Credits
 This project was developed independently by Pei Ziyu (Perry).
 The GUI interface draws inspiration from similar tools commonly used by urban planners and GIS professionals.
 I would like to thank these professionals for their invaluable contribution to the field of spatial analysis, which has paved the way for my work.
 In addition, I would like to thank the developers of the following open source libraries who played an important role in the development of this project: NumPy: Travis E. Oliphant, et al. Matplotlib: John D. Hunter, et al. Tkinter: Python Software Foundation, et al.

+## 💡 Questions and feedback
+If you encounter problems using this tool, or have any suggestions or feedback, please contact the author at: Perry.yu699@gmail.com.

 ## 📅 Release History
 - 2023/05/01 v1.0.0: Initial release with main features.